e-mny/astro_portfolio_2025/README.md

 ### Optional Features

-- [ ] Image Gallery with Lightbox Effect
-- [ ] Footer to always stay at the bottom for all pages.
+- [ ] Footer to always stay at the bottom for all pages
 - [ ] Search Feature
 - [ ] Toggling Dark Mode
 - [ ] In 'about' page, snap sections to scrolls